SamuelHenriqueDeMoraisVitrio/SerjaoBerranteiroServer/README.md

 ## Starting a server

-### The initserver function allows you to start your server
+### The server function allows you to start your server

 #### Parameters:
 | Port number | Functionality |